-In the treatment of kidney cancer, ablation is the selective destruction of cancerous cells by heating them or freezing them.
+Ablation is the selective destruction of cancer cells by heating them or freezing them.

 If your tumour is 4 cm or smaller and you are not able to have surgery, or you don't want to have surgery, you could have ablation therapy instead.
 Ablation therapies kill the cancer cells using heat or cold and are often better tolerated than operations.
 Also, recovery time is shorter.
-There are a number of ablation therapies for kidney cancer: